Are you building the right team for sustainable business growth?

 Building the right team can seem overwhelming at times, but it’s also one of the best investments you’ll make in your business.

-I break it down in Episode 221 of the Lean Out Your Business Podcast where I dive into:
+I also break it down in Episode 221 of the Simplify to Scale Show, where I dive into:

 - How to be patient and proactive in hiring